apache/parquet-format/VariantShredding.md

 }
 ```

-In the above example schema, if “a” is an array containing a mix of integer and non-integer values, the engine will shred individual elements appropriately into either `typed_value` or `variant_value`.
+In the above example schema, if "a" is an array containing a mix of integer and non-integer values, the engine will shred individual elements appropriately into either `typed_value` or `variant_value`.
 If the top-level Variant is not an array (for example, an object), the engine cannot shred the value and it will store it in the top-level `variant_value`.
 Similarly, if "a" is not an array, it will be stored in the `variant_value` under "a".